orientechnologies/orientdb-docs/PHP-Client.md

 Beginning in version 27, PhpOrient provides support for persistent client connections.
 This allows you to set a session token, then connect, disconnect and reconnect to the given session as suits the needs of your application.

 When using persistent connections, use the `setSessionToken()` method with a boolean value to enable the feature.
-Then using the `getSessionToken()` method to retrieve a token for the given session.
+Then use the `getSessionToken()` method to retrieve a token for the given session.

 ```php